 Mindful eating steps

-• Chew with your mouth closed and notice the flavors of what’s on your tongue.
+- Chew with your mouth closed and notice the flavors on your tongue.

-• Ask yourself how hungry do I still feel?
+- Ask yourself how hungry you still feel.
 Is it time to stop yet?
 How am I feeling after this meal?”

-• If you are not satisfied after one portion, ask if more is really necessary before going back for seconds!
+- If you are unsatisfied after one portion, ask if more is necessary before returning for seconds!

-I hope this blog post has helped you understand the basics of glucose, and how important it is to your body.
+I hope this blog post has helped you understand the basics of glucose and its importance to your body.

 You crave carbohydrates because your body is running on empty and needs more fuel for energy.
-But, once you eat that carb-laden food, the craving doesn’t go away for long!
+But once you eat that carb-laden food, the craving disappears for a long!

 This is why carbohydrates are so addictive!

-Luckily there are ways to stop cravings from happening in the first place, by following a healthy diet rich with protein/fat and fiber.
+Luckily, there are ways to prevent cravings from happening, such as following a healthy diet rich in protein/fat and fiber.